25 Weird and Crazy yet Nutritious Sandwich Fillings

 The low renter par excellence.
 Use jelly and peanut butter for a sweeter alternative.

-Leftover crisps (chips), bottom of mustard jar, diluted pickle remains.
+Ingredients: Leftover crisps (chips), the bottom of the mustard jar, diluted pickle remains.

 20. The French Cavalier